Direct Answer

 Why Armalo AI Is Primed to Overtake the AI Trust Infrastructure Industry: Buyer Guide for Serious Teams matters because buyers need a cleaner way to decide whether the market is ready to move from fragmented trust tooling to a tighter system-level trust platform.

-The primary reader here is founders, enterprise buyers, and operator teams comparing trust layers.
+This piece is for founders, enterprise buyers, and operator teams comparing trust layers.
 The decision is whether the vendor can prove the market is ready to move from fragmented trust tooling to a tighter system-level trust platform without leaving the buyer to reconstruct the trust story manually.

 Armalo stays relevant here because it reduces the buyer’s integration burden and gives procurement a cleaner artifact trail.